-In August 2016, the FASB issued ASU 2016-15, "Statement of Cash Flows (Topic 230)".
-The update is intended to improve financial reporting in regards to how certain transactions are classified in the statement of cash flows.
-This update requires that debt extinguishment costs be classified as cash outflows for financing activities and provides additional classification guidance for the statement of cash flows.
+In August 2016, the FASB issued ASU 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments".
+The new guidance is intended to reduce diversity in practice in how certain transactions are classified in the statement of cash flows.
+This update requires that debt prepayments or debt extinguishment costs be classified as cash outflows for financing activities and provides additional classification guidance for the statement of cash flows.
 The update also requires that the classification of cash receipts and payments that have aspects of more than one class of cash flows to be determined by applying specific guidance under generally accepted accounting principles.
 The update also requires that each separately identifiable source or use within the cash receipts and payments be classified on the basis of their nature in financing, investing or operating activities.
-The update is effective for public companies for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
+The update is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 This guidance will be adopted retrospectively by the Group to all periods presented.
 The Group does not anticipate that the adoption of ASU 2016-15 will have a material impact on the consolidated financial statements.

-In October 2016, FASB issued ASU 2016-16, "Income Taxes (Topic 740)".
-Current GAAP prohibits the recognition of current and deferred income taxes for an intra-entity asset transfer until the asset has been sold to an outside party.
+In October 2016, FASB issued ASU 2016-16, "Income Taxes (Topic 740): Intra-Entity Transfers of Assets Other Than Inventory".
+Current U.S. GAAP prohibits the recognition of current and deferred income taxes for an intra-entity asset transfer until the asset has been sold to an outside party.
 Under the new standard, an entity is to recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
 The new standard does not include new disclosure requirements; however, existing disclosure requirements might be applicable when accounting for the current and deferred income taxes for an intra-entity transfer of an asset other than inventory.
 The new standard is effective for annual periods beginning after December 15, 2017, including interim reporting periods within those annual periods.
 This guidance will be applied on a modified retrospective basis through a cumulative-effect adjustment directly to retained earnings as of the beginning of the period of adoption.
 The Group does not anticipate that the adoption of ASU 2016-16 will have a material impact on the consolidated financial statements.